theneru/StateOfDecay2ModsDeprecated/Darkside Mod Information.md

 ~ Supply Drop - May contain CLEO and RTX guns, buttloads of resources or 15 DEH War Bags (1hr cooldown)
 //////////////////////////

+Output Overhaul Darkside Ver (Embedded)
+//////////////////////////
+Same as the Standard Outpost Overhaul mod, except outposts
+cost more and instead of the Materials Outpost having Parts to Materials function
+the Materials Outpost will instead have the Sawmill functions
+//////////////////////////

 /////////////////////////////////////////////////////

 # PLANS [TO BE IMPLEMENTED]